kyle-dorman/bayesian-neural-network-blogpost/README.md

 The aleatoric uncertainty values tend to be much smaller than the epistemic uncertainty.
 These two values can't be compared directly on the same image.
 They can however be compared against the uncertainty values the model predicts for other images in this dataset.

 ![alt image][image9]
-> Figure 5: Uncertainty to relative rank of correct logit value.
+> Figure 5: Uncertainty to relative rank of 'right' logit value.

 To further explore the uncertainty, I broke the test data into three groups based on the relative value of the correct logit.
 In Figure 5, 'first' is all correct predictions (i.e logit value for the 'right' label was the largest value). 'second', the 'right' label is the second largest logit value.
 And 'rest' is all other relative values.
 86.4% of samples are in the 'first' group, 8.7% are in the 'second' group, and 4.9% are in the 'rest' group.
 Figure 5 shows the mean and standard deviation of the aleatoric and epistemic uncertainty for the test set broken out by these three groups.
 As I was hoping, the epistemic and aleatoric uncertainties are correlated with the relative rank of the 'right' logit.
 This indicates the model is more likely to identify incorrect labels as situations it is unsure about.
 Additionally, the model is predicting greater than zero uncertainty when the model's prediction is correct.
 I expected the model to exhibit this characteristic because the model can be uncertain even if it's prediction is correct.